Check livestock, pets and animals

 - animals suffering from severe smoke or flame inhalation resulting in acute respiratory distress (as observed by facial burns; laboured breathing; frothing at the mouth and nose; and coughing)

 - stock with extensive burns to facial tissues and to the legs with swelling and a dry leathery appearance of the skin (severe burns to more than 15 per cent of the body surface).

 It is the responsibility of municipal councils to coordinate the disposal of dead stock.

 Bushfire, flood and drought may result in large numbers of animal carcasses requiring disposal.

 The timing of animal carcass disposal is critical since any delay not only poses a risk to human health and the environment, but also the morale of emergency personnel and the affected community.
 It is critical that approved methods of carcass disposal are utilised and procedures are followed to minimise inherent risks of disposal, including biosecurity, environmental contamination or the spread of disease.

 The following information does not relate to the disposal of carcasses related to Emergency Animal Disease (EAD) nor the disposal of routine livestock mortalities.

-The Emergency Management Manual Victoria (EMMV) (Part 7) identifies the various agencies and their responsibilities related to carcass disposal.
+The State Emergency Management Plan (SEMP) identifies the various agencies and their responsibilities related to carcass disposal.